fightforthefuture/eunetneutrality/README.md

    `/app/_translations/LOCALE.md`, replacing `LOCALE` with the 2 letter code for your language (eg. `/app/_translations/es.md` for Spanish)

-3. Translate all the language in the new page translation file you created.
+3. Translate all the language in the new page file you created.
    Make sure the text-related meta variables on top of this file are translated as well.